How to Handle 11 Common Objections in Real Estate (Scripts Included)

 Can you imagine buying a house without any hesitations or questions?
-There’s probably a thousand things swirling in a person’s mind when considering a real estate decision.
+There are probably a thousand things swirling in a person’s mind when considering a real estate decision.
 It’s the source of many objections you hear.
 And no doubt, it’s challenging to deal with their resistance on a daily basis.

 To improve your odds at converting real estate leads, we’re going to focus on one word: Commitment.